hummingbird-dev/HummingbirdTreeview.vue/README.md

   parent nodes.

 - *localstoragekey*
-  If provided, the full tree structure is saved in the localstorage and can be accessed globally via that key:
+  If provided, the full tree structure is saved in the localStorage and also taken from the localStorage.  **Important**: Hence the treeview is taken from cache and not created freshly if you change the input data!
+  If you change your input data and need to rebuild the tree see further below.

+  The tree can be accessed globally via that key:
   ```javascript
 	  this.fulltree = JSON.parse(localStorage.getItem(this.localstoragekey));
   ```